 Promoting the Petra Nova CCUS Project for Both CO2 Reductions and Expanded Crude Oil Production

 In our oil and natural gas business, we are implementing a project that will simultaneously achieve a dramatic increase in production from aging oil fields and cut atmospheric CO2 emissions in Texas, USA.
-This project is a joint undertaking with NRG Energy, a major American electric power company.

 Through it, we capture CO2 emitted from a coal-fired power station and injected it into an oil field with declining production.
 This allows us to increase the oil field's daily production by about 300 barrels and also reduce the amount of CO2 emitted into the air.

 The CO2-EOR (Enhanced Oil Recovery) technology used here improves oil field productivity by injecting and storing CO2 in the ground.

 Our project is oriented toward commercialization that makes use of CO2 emitted from a coal-fired power station, and for this it was recognized as a particularly advanced undertaking by the Clean Coal Power Initiative program in USA.
 As such, it became eligible for a 195-million-dollar grant from the U.S. Department of Energy.
 It began commercial operation in December 2016 and commenced oil field production based on increased production and capture in February 2017.
 With a daily capture capacity of 4,776 tons of CO2, the project operates as the world's largest plant that captures CO2 from flue gas.